Recitey is now in early access.Download the beta

 The decision is clear in your head.
 Writing it down so the team aligns is the part that drags.
 Investor updates, customer threads, performance reviews all live in the same drag.

 Recitey shortens the loop from thought to send.
-Audio never leaves your machine, polish is one toggle, the structure is already there.
+Audio stays on your machine, polish is one toggle, the structure is already there.

 On-device dictation is free, uncapped.
 Cleanup and Rewrite get 2,000 words a week on Free, unlimited on Pro.